Blog Post December 9, 2025 | 14 minutes read

 "43% of all ecommerce traffic originates from Google's organic search results, yet approximately 75% of users never scroll past the first page of search results." *BigCommerce’s Ecommerce SEO: How Online Stores Can Drive Organic Traffic

-The best way to do that?
-With structured data and optimized keywords that drive search visibility and help the right buyer find your product at the exact right moment.
+The best way to be discoverable: with structured data and optimized keywords that drive search visibility and help the right buyer find your product at the exact right moment.

 Structured data powers search.
 Both search engines and marketplace algorithms rely on structured data to understand your product listings and match them with shopper queries.